StanleyRuben/Introduction-to-Github/README.md

 </div>
 <p>Github is the largest platform of free and open-source software.
 Many people and companies use it to improve their collaboration and workflow.
 This guide will show you how to commit files and suggest changes with a pull request!
 Hopefully, you'll learn how to use Github and learn about some of its history too!</p>
 <br>
 <p>Below is my four part introduction to Github, from it's history to the creation of commits and pull requests.
-This should only take fifteen minutes!</p>
+This should only take fifteen minutes!
+So, strap in and lets blast off!</p>
 <details open>
   <summary><h2>Welcome to Github</h2></summary>
   <p>Welcome to my <i>'Introduction of Github'</i>! 👋</p>